Notes on the Geography of Germany: Leipzig

 The stripped-down version.

-The East Germans also became very keen on prefabricated buildlings.
-There were lots of them here, some now demolished, others fixed up, and still others, like this one, waiting for something to do something.
+The East Germans also became very keen on prefabricated buildings.
+Some have been demolished, others fixed up, and still others, like this one, are waiting.

 The optimistic interpretation: renovation in progress.